 The Children's Center recognizes the enormous positive impact that ASI funding has on the quality and cost of the program.
-As a result of this the ASI is credited in the Center's brochure and web site and in every public affairs piece about the Center, and in all campus orientation programs as well as all parent orientation programs conducted at the Center.
+As a result of this, ASI is credited in the Center's brochure and website, in every public affairs piece about the Center, and in all campus orientation programs and parent orientation programs conducted at the Center.
 We are proud of the history of student involvement with the Center and believe that students have every right to be informed of, and take pride in, their support of our excellent program.

 We always welcome ASI participation.
-ASI may become involved in activities that support the families at our center.
-Some possible events to participate in are: Saturday work days, Spring Festival or a book drive for children's books.
+ASI may become involved in activities that support the families at our Center.
+Some possible events to participate in are: Saturday work days, Spring Festival and a book drive for children's books.